 Overcrowding also has become a deterrent for people taking cruises, especially as companies like Royal Caribbean, Cunard and Carnival push the limits of occupancy.
 Lines to participate in the onboard attractions keep growing as ships like the Genesis hit the water.
 Slated to arrive sometime in 2009, the Genesis, with a price tag of $1.4 billion, will be 1,180 feet (360 meters) long and will accommodate 5,400 passengers at double occupancy [source: AP].
 These mobs of passengers can also overwhelm a port call destination.
 But cruise ship companies show no signs of stopping their quest to build the biggest ship.

-To learn more about these seaworthy behemoths, visit the links on the next page.
+To learn more about these seaworthy behemoths, visit the links below.